NUSTM/ABSC/README.md

 This is the [Tensorflow](https://tensorflow.org) source code of our paper

-Shiliang Zheng and Rui Xia.
 Two-side Target Representation with Target-Context Rotatory Attention for Aspect-based Sentiment Analysis.
 Submitted to CIKM 2018.

 Meanwhile, we provide our implementations of some state-of-the-art ABSC models.